View this document as: a single page | multiple pages.

 Tailor and Document Assurance Levels

-Assess Privacy, Equity, Usability and Threat Resistance
+Assess Privacy, Customer Experience, and Threat Resistance

 At a minimum, organizations SHALL assess the impacts and potential unintended consequences related to the following areas: